 Few detachment petitions have come before the commission since its creation, and fewer have been approved.
-Most detachment petitions are not simply petitions to detach from a city, but petitions to form new cities or boroughs, or to be annexed to existing cities or borough.
+Detachment petitions are not necessarily simply petitions to detach from a borough, but can also be petitions to concurrently form new cities or boroughs, or to be concurrently annexed to existing cities or boroughs.

-This module provides basic information about city detachment.
-Detachment is a complex matter.
-The planning process is covered in more detail in the following module.
 If a proposed detachment includes other boundary changes, those standards must also be met.
 This module and the following one will provide more detail as well as other resources to consult that may be relevant to those seeking additional boundary changes.